mickfuzz/phd4/_posts/thesis_chapters/2024-3-6-Discussion.md

 The following section shifts focus to the way participants appropriate and use these practices.
 Some processes outlined here were very minimal in embryonic form but extended significantly by participants.

 However the focus should not solely rest on the emerging practices but on the measures that facilitators can encourage them.
 The following sections address these dimensions using a lens of inclusive pedagogy and authorial agency.

+### Discussion on Game Maker types and process drama

+Move things here -

+#### Player types

+Move things here -

+Limits of discussion findings - what to put in

+#### Drama process and side missions